mdkmax/meps/meps/README.md

 ### Database

-Adding a database to store mail data would be useful for long-term querying.
-It may be helpful to store the mail locally for later retrieval and analysis.
+Adding a database to store email data would be useful for long-term querying.
+It may be helpful to store the email locally for later retrieval and analysis.

 Privacy is a concern, however, as some users may send personal information that they do not intend for others to store and read.